Security of the Fischlin Transform in Quantum Random Oracle Model: Abstract

 \section{Abstract}

 The Fischlin transform yields non-interactive zero-knowledge proofs with straight-line extractability in the classical random oracle model.
 This is done by forcing a prover to generate multiple accepting transcripts through a proof-of-work mechanism.
 Whether the Fischlin transform is straight-line extractable against quantum adversaries has remained open due to the difficulty of reasoning about the \emph{likelihood} of query transcripts in the quantum-accessible random oracle model (QROM), even when using the compressed oracle methodology.
 In this work, we prove that the Fischlin transform remains straight-line extractable in the QROM, via an extractor based on the compressed oracle.
 This establishes the post-quantum security of the Fischlin transform, providing a post-quantum straight-line extractable NIZK alternative to Pass' transform with smaller proof size.
-Our techniques include tail bounds for sums of independent random variables and for martingales as well as symmetrization, query amplitude and quantum union bound arguments.
+Our techniques are built on different combinations of symmetrization, query amplitude and quantum union bound arguments, as well as tail bounds for sums of independent random variables and for martingales.